 As co-founder Pia Carusone and I sit in their bright and impeccably designed bar, The Ivy Room, we start to dig into the details.
 Year two has been an important year for Republic.
 It saw them break into three other liquor categories and they’ve been able to expand into Maryland and Virginia.
 As we dive into plans for year three (look out Baltimore), we get into the joys of ugly fruit, D.C.’s total lack of warehouse space and the way it feels to walk into a bar and see your own booze on the menu.

-Brightest Young Things: So you are approaching year two and a lot of the coverage and a lot of the press I read about you focuses on your Indiegogo and how you started and how you both left different political lives and opened the distillery.
-That’s an amazing story, but, I want to know how it’s been since then?
+Brightest Young Things: So you are approaching year two.
+A lot of the coverage and press I read about Republic Restoratives focuses on your Indiegogo, how you started and how you both left different political jobs to open the distillery.
+That’s an amazing story, but, I want to know how has it been since then?